 ...at least not in the way you think!

-Here at Proov, progesterone is queen.
-It is arguably the #1 most important female hormone when it comes to successful conception.
+Here at Proov, PdG is queen.
 Unlike other fertility kit tests, Proov tests Pregnanediol (PdG), pronounced “preg-nane-die-all.”
 Like most people, you’re probably thinking what the heck is pregnanediol and why is it so important?

-Before we get into the details, let’s first have a better understanding of progesterone.
+Before we get into the details, let’s first get a better understanding of the hormone progesterone.

-In case you’re new here, we love all that is progesterone!
-It does amazing things like support conception and pregnancy, enhance mood, build strong bones, and reduce those horrid PMS headaches.
-Progesterone is the star during what’s called the luteal phase of the cycle.
+In case you’re new here, we love this hormone!
+It does some pretty amazing things and is the rockstar in the luteal phase, the second half of a woman's cycle.
 The luteal phase occurs after ovulation.
 Progesterone is produced from the empty follicle (aka, the corpus luteum) and prepares the uterus to receive an embryo, in the event that an egg has been fertilized.
-See below for a handy visual of the cycle phases.

 Progesterone is secreted into the bloodstream by your ovaries after ovulation.
-From there it travels to the uterus and prepares for the embryo to implant and support the pregnancy.
+From there it travels to the uterus and prepares an embryo to implant.
 You can get a blood test to measure progesterone, but this is not a very practical solution if you want to be able to track progesterone over multiple days.
 Why track multiple days?
 Well, unlike other hormones (like LH for example) that just spike and come down, progesterone rises more slowly and must remain elevated for an extended period of time.
 A one-time test falls short of telling a woman if her progesterone is elevated high enough for long enough.
 So what’s a gal to do?

 Enter Proov.
-When trying to figure out how to track progesterone, we turned to urine.
+When trying to figure out how to track progesterone levels, we turned to urine.
 This provides a much more convenient test subject than blood and still provides accurate results.
 But if progesterone is secreted into the bloodstream, how is it possible to track using pee?

 Scientists have been researching PdG for over 60 years.
 It has shown to directly correlate with serum levels in numerous studies and has been known to give accurate results in confirming ovulation.
 Tracking PdG levels gives women the same powerful information on progesterone levels, but with no needles and at a reduced cost.
 Your schedule, your bathroom, your privacy - all you gotta do is pee!